For Synchrony Financial [SYF], Analyst sees a drop to $32. What next?

 How has SYF stock performed recently?

-Synchrony Financial [SYF] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.46.
-With this latest performance, SYF shares dropped by -3.83% in over the last four-week period, additionally sinking by -9.94% over the last 6 months – not to mention a drop of -28.63% in the past year of trading.
+Synchrony Financial [SYF] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.94.
+With this latest performance, SYF shares dropped by -12.56% in over the last four-week period, additionally sinking by -10.94% over the last 6 months – not to mention a drop of -35.10% in the past year of trading.

 Synchrony Financial [SYF]: Deeper insight into the fundamentals